-By George Zambartas & Dr. Sonia Ajini L. G. ZAMBARTAS, LLC gz.law@Zambartaslaw.com.cy www.Zambartaslawoffices.com Euro House, 1st Floor, 82 Spyrou Kyprianou Street, Limassol 4043, Cyprus Tel: 00357 25373734 Fax: 00357 25725502 a) Lodgement of a deposit for the expenses which may be incurred by the Admiralty Marshal in connection with the custody and supervision of the vessel whilst under arrest;
+By George Zambartas & Dr. Sonia Ajini L. G. ZAMBARTAS, LLC gz.law@Zambartaslaw.com.cy www.Zambartaslawoffices.com Euro House, 1st Floor, 82 Spyrou Kyprianou Street, Limassol 4043, Cyprus Tel: 00357 25373734 Fax: 00357 25725502

 The Cyprus Admiralty jurisdiction is exercised by the Supreme Court, which by virtue of rule 50 of the Admiralty Jurisdiction Order gives an absolute right for arrest of the vessel or property.
 However, by virtue of an amendment to the Courts of Justice Law (Law 136 of 1991), any admiralty case, irrespective of the amount of the claim, will be tried by the District Courts.